As a little girl, I adored fairytales. And admittedly, whenever I feel run down or a bit defeated by life (being an adult

 When the chips are down, we can only rely on ourselves – not seven dwarves, not a lobster named Sebastian, and certainly not a family of mice.
 As actual adults who need to have their shit together, we’re responsible for our own lives.
 There’ll be no singing woodland animals to help you cook the tea after a 12-hour shift in work.
 And the washing up won’t do itself, either.
 When money’s tight and we’re invited to a party, there’ll be no magical dress or pumpkin to transform into a carriage.

-I’ll always love fairytales and believe they play an important role in a child’s life – their imaginations need to be allowed to wander.
+I’ll always love fairytales and believe they play an important role in a child’s life – their imaginations need to be allowed to wander and we should all believe in magic.
 But kids also need to be prepared.
 Life isn’t always easy, and happily ever after is a myth.

 Until next time…